-Last May, a 30-year-old man just weeks out of a rehab facility arrived at a West Virginia hospital repeating the same questions over and over, as if he couldn’t remember what he had just asked.
+Last May, a 30-year-old man just weeks out of a rehab facility arrived at a West Virginia hospital repeating the same questions over and over, as if he couldn’t

 His family had found him in the morning after a late night out with drug paraphernalia around him.

 At the hospital, an MRI revealed irregularities in his brain, specifically in the hippocampus, where long-term memories are formed.

 With that test, he became the 16th person known to have developed a rare form of amnesia that experts fear is connected to the opioid epidemic.

 This week, a new study examined this man’s case and 15 others to see if there are signs that fentanyl is causing a rare form of amnesia.

 Amnesia among drug users

 Fentanyl can be between 50 to 100 times as powerful as heroin.
 It’s thought to be a major reason that this opioid epidemic has been so deadly.

 Those cases occurred between 2012 and 2016.
 All of the patients either tested positive for opioids or had a history of drug use.